OsheaSoftwareEng/Stay-Chatty/README.md

 npm install firebase
 ```

-3. Import firebase config from project settings(below is example code yours will be different make sure to overwrite the config in this project).
+3. Import firebase config from project settings(below is example code yours will be different make sure to overwrite the existing config in this project).

-// Your web app's Firebase configuration

 ```shell
 const firebaseConfig = {